Harmonic functions on hyperbolic graphs: Harmonic functions on hyperbolic graphs

-A metric space $X$ is geodesic if for every pair of points $x$ and $y$ in $X$, there is a geodesic segment (not necessarily unique) joining $x$ to $y$ in $X$, \textit{i.e.} the image of an isometric embedding of the real interval $[0,d(x,y)]$ into $X$ which sends $0$ to $x$ and $d(x,y)$ to $y$.
+A metric space $(X,d)$ is geodesic if for every pair of points $x$ and $y$ in $X$, there is a geodesic segment (not necessarily unique) joining $x$ to $y$ in $X$ ( \textit{i.e.} an isometric embedding of the real interval $[0,d(x,y)]$ into $X$ which sends $0$ to $x$ and $d(x,y)$ to $y$).

 The definition of Gromov hyperbolicity makes sense in all metric spaces.
-However, it has a good geometric interpretation when the space is supposed to be geodesic.
-A geodesic triangle consists of three points $x,y,z\in X$ together with geodesic segments $\alpha$, $\beta$, $\gamma$ (respectively from $y$ to $z$, $x$ to $z$ and $x$ to $y$) called the sides.
-A triangle is called $\eta$-thin for a real $\eta\geq 0$ if every point of a side is at distance at most $\eta$ from the union of the two other sides.
+However, it has a nice geometric interpretation when the space is geodesic.
+A geodesic triangle consists of three points $x,y,z\in X$ together with geodesic segments $\alpha$, $\beta$, $\gamma$ (respectively from $y$ to $z$, $z$ to $x$ and $x$ to $y$) called the sides.
+A triangle is called $\eta$-thin for a real $\eta\geq 0$ if every point of a side is at distance at most $\eta$ from the union of the other two sides.
 If a geodesic metric space $X$ is $\delta$-hyperbolic, then every geodesic triangle in $X$ is $4\delta$-thin.
 Remark that the converse also holds, if every geodesic triangle in $X$ is $\eta$-thin, then $X$ is $3\eta$-hyperbolic.
 The reader can keep in mind that the Gromov product $(x,y)_o$ can be seen as a rough measure of the distance between $o$ and a geodesic segment joining $x$ and $y$ (see \cite{GdlH90}).
 Precisely, if $X$ is $\delta$-hyperbolic and $\gamma$ is a geodesic segment from $x$ to $y$, then

-One can now define a hyperbolic group in the sense of Gromov.
-Let $S$ be a finitely generated group.
-Let us note $\mathcal{G}(S,Z)$ the Cayley's graph associated to a finite symmetric generator system $Z$, that is a graph which has vertices set $S$, and where two elements $x$ and $y$ are neighbours iff $x^{-1}y\in Z$.
-Thus, $S$ is equipped with a neighbourhood relation, denoted by $\sim$.
-A path from $x$ to $y$ in $S$ is a sequence $[x=x_{0},x_{1},...,x_{k}=y]$ such that for all~$i$, $x_{i-1}\sim x_{i}$.
+Let $S$ be a \textit{countable graph}, that is, it is a countable set $S$ equipped with a reflexive symmetric relation $Z\subset S\times S$.
+A path from $x$ to $y$ in $S$ is a sequence $[x=x_{0},x_{1},...,x_{k}=y]$ such that for all indices $i$, $(x_{i-1}, x_{i})\in Z$.
 The integer $k$ is the length of the path.
-The group $S$ carries an integer-valued metric, called the word metric: $d(x,y)$ is the minimum among all the lengths of the paths from $x$ to $y$.

-If the Cayley's graph $\mathcal{G}(S,Z_0)$ is hyperbolic for a finite generating system $Z_0$, then $\mathcal{G}(S,Z)$ is hyperbolic for all finite generating system $Z$ (Remark that the hyperbolic constant depends on the generating system).
-One then says that $S$ is hyperbolic.
+We shall always assume that $S$ is \textit{connected}, \textit{i.e.} that for every pair $x$, $y$ in $S$, there is a path from $x$ to $y$.
+The graph $S$ carries an integer-valued metric: $d(x,y)$ is the minimum among all the lengths of the paths from $x$ to $y$.
+If the metric space $(S,d)$ is $\delta$-hyperbolic for a real $\delta\geq 0$, we will say that the graph $S$ is hyperbolic.
+Typical examples are provided by trees and Cayley graphs of certain groups.
+If the Cayley graph of a finitely generated group associated to one finite generating set is hyperbolic, then the Cayley graph associated to every finite generating set is hyperbolic and the group is called Gromov hyperbolic.